ravichas/bioinformatics/Notebooks/plink.md

  ![Go to binder-examples link](./../Img/plink1.png)

- ![Go to binder-examples link](./../Img/plink2.png) Please note that after you ran the above command, plink.Rmd, file was downloaded and appear on the RHS bottom window of the RStudio panel.
-Click on the file "plink.Rmd" file to get started.
+ ![Go to binder-examples link](./../Img/plink2.png) Please note that after you ran the above command, the R-Markdown-file called, plink.Rmd, file will be downloaded and appear on the RHS bottom window of the RStudio panel.
+Click on the newly downloaded file, "plink.Rmd", file to get started.

+ You can "Run All" to run all the cells or you can "knit" to get a HTML file output